Why No-Follow Links Are Still Worth It

 44. Good article, thanks for that!
 I always have my sites nofollow to reduce spam and avoid losing PR juice.
 I certainly prefer dofollow links (obviously) however, find nofollow links better than nothing, as they bring human traffic, and can still pass trust rank!

-45. Anonymous (Read Comment Policy) says:
+45. Anonymous (Read Comment Policy) says

 So true there, Brian.
 I absolutely love to get links however, I fear the spamming.
 And as a new blogger myself, I am keen on building links through blogs that allow it.
 But in this frenzy, many people including me may be mistaken for spammers.
 I used to have dofollow on my previous blog, but had to take it down due to actual comment spamming. good article.